Kaokab1979/Kaokab5G/README.md

 4. **Simplified Deployment and Management**: The Kaokab5G is designed for easy deployment and management, providing intuitive interfaces and automation tools that simplify network setup and maintenance.
 This reduces operational complexity and enables quick scalability to accommodate growing network demands.

-5. **Seamless Interoperability**: With a focus on interoperability, Capx Core ensures compatibility with a wide range of LTE and 5G devices and applications.
+5. **Seamless Interoperability**: With a focus on interoperability, The Kaokab5G ensures compatibility with a wide range of LTE and 5G devices and applications.
 This is crucial for enterprises seeking to deploy diverse IoT solutions and mobile applications across their private networks.

 #### Applications and Use Cases